 · Hot tubs that draw 240v must be connected to a dedicated power supply.

-· Be sure to collect bids from at least three qualified electricians.
+· Be sure to collect bids from qualified electricians.

-· A GFCI breaker, which is used for emergency shut downs, is required within 5 to 10 feet of the hot tub.
+· A GFCI breaker (ground fault circuit interrupter), which is used for emergency shut downs, is required to be located no more than 5 feet from the hot tub's edge.

 This article is about becoming comfortable with the shopping process.
 Contact us, visit our showroom or request a free on-site consultation.
 We can dive deeper into any detail, prices included.